jbochi/gifstreaming/README.md

 Warning
 -------

 This is a toy project and it's not production ready.
-If you are seriously about live video streaming using images, take a look at [live_thumb](https://github.com/jbochi/live_thumb).
+If you are seriously considering live video streaming using images, take a look at [live_thumb](https://github.com/jbochi/live_thumb).
 It uses much less bandwidth because the images are encoded as JPEG and it is more stable, since it uses nginx-push-stream to serve the images instead of this poorly